michaelwangcode/learn-express/README.md

 You can easily render static files (HTML files that don't change) by using the express.static("public") function.

-Create a "public" folder in the project directory and
+Create a "public" folder in the project directory add add html files and folders there.

+The files will be automatically accessible by accessing the URL path.

+For example: localhost:3000/test/tt.html